Last updated 22nd January 2021

-Churchyards (Graveyards) are set apart for the reverent burial of parishioners: those whose names are on the church Electoral Roll and those who die in the Parish.
+Churchyards (or graveyards) are set apart for the reverent burial of parishioners: those whose names are on the church Electoral Roll and those who die in the Parish.

 Just as a memorial that might be entirely suitable for one person would be altogether wrong for someone else, so a headstone that is appropriate in one churchyard may be unsuitable for another.

 That is why kerbed surroundings, railings, chains and chippings are not allowed.
 Inscriptions should be the most appropriate in all the circumstances, accurately commemorating the person who has died.
 Wording and symbols are best kept simple and dignified.

-You will want the very best to commemorate your loved one, so do not become totally committed to any particular idea until you have thought it through carefully and do not actually commission any work until you have the Vicar’s formal approval.
+You will want the very best to commemorate your loved one, so do not become totally committed to any particular idea until you have thought it through carefully and please do not actually commission any work until you have the Vicar’s formal approval.